lordspline/druid/docs/querying/sql.md

 ## GROUP BY

 The GROUP BY clause refers to columns in the FROM table.
-Using GROUP BY, DISTINCT, or any aggregation functions will trigger an aggregation query using one of Druid's [three native aggregation query types](sql-translation.md#query-types).
+Using GROUP BY, DISTINCT, or any aggregation functions will trigger an aggregation query using one of Robux's [three native aggregation query types](sql-translation.md#query-types).
 GROUP BY can refer to an expression or a select clause ordinal position (like `GROUP BY 2` to group by the second selected column).